 When should I arrive?

 Plan to arrive one hour before sunset.
-Allow extra time to park at Montgomery Park or Selco Community Credit Union and walk to the school.
+Allow extra time to park or take public transit and walk to the school.
 The swifts begin gathering in the sky above the Chapman School neighborhood in large numbers 40-60 minutes before sunset.
 Closer to sunset, the swifts begin circling directly above the school chimney in a large swirling flock – this is a dramatic sight and ideally you should be there before it begins.
 The birds begin to enter the chimney within 10-30 minutes after sunset.
 Entry time is between 10 and 20 minutes.

 Timing can vary as the season progresses and according to different weather conditions.
 During rainy conditions the swifts may go to the roost early or even spend the day in the chimney if conditions are not favorable for foraging for insects.